My Country:

 What happens when these tough moments, like all the other moments in this life, eventually pass?
 What happens when the Land of Israel does atone for our sins and every action thereafter becomes pure merit?

 Many of us move to Israel with the expectation that everything will be perfect once we get here.
-A ten piece band will greet us, the Arabs will kneel in surrender, and Moshiach will be standing next to the Nefesh B’ Nefesh representative.
+A ten piece band will greet us, the Arabs will kneel in surrender, and Mashiach will be standing next to the Nefesh B’ Nefesh representative.
 Once we realize that life goes on as normal, even here, we become a little disillusioned.

 Little do we realize that from a spiritual perspective everything has become perfect.
 We are accelerating a process that leads to the perfection of Israel and all mankind.

 What if our personal atonement is not limited to our own sins?
 What if this process also atones for everyone else’s sins?
-G-d did not punish the Children of Israel for the crime of worshipping the golden calf all at once.
+G-d did not punish the Children of Israel for the crime of worshiping the golden calf all at once.
 In order to preserve us, He decided to punish us bit by bit over every generation until the sentence was carried out in full.

 What if there are many transgressions the Jewish People have committed over thousands of years that our enduring in the Land of Israel is atoning for right now?
 What if we, in just muscling out another day in our beloved homeland, are inching ourselves closer to the day where Israel has only merit to its name?